urbanairship/techladder/ops.md

 ### Culture and Leadership

-Helps to continuously maintain and improve quality across the stack; performs regular interviews for positions on the same team, providing detailed and useful feedback; takes on significant share of 5Y review and other "housekeeping" tasks
+Helps to continuously maintain and improve quality across the stack; performs regular interviews for positions on the same team, providing detailed and useful feedback; takes on significant share of 5Y review and other "housekeeping" tasks.

 ### Customer Success

-Understands customer needs and motivations; understands how engineering projects contribute to business goals
+Understands customer needs and motivations; responds to escalated customer issues and incidents in a proactive, timely fashion; understands how engineering projects contribute to business goals.

 ## Lead Operations Engineer